esma-eel/gwo-ekpm/README.md

 This projects main article was https://www.sciencedirect.com/science/article/abs/pii/S095741741930689X?via%3Dihub

-I didnt have the codes so i started coding based on descriptions and samples they had in article
+I didnt have the main codes of authores so i started coding based on descriptions and samples they had in article